 The Federal Aviation Administration (FAA) is currently charged with regulating small UAVs in the United States.
-The FAA defines small UAVs as those that are 55 lbs or less, and has two sets of rules: those for hobbyists, and those for commercial users.
-Commercial use is any operation in furtherance of a business, whether or not money is transferred, such as photography, agriculture, pipeline inspection, etc. Hobbyists are those who use small UAVs for personal pleasure.
+The FAA defines small UAVs as those that are 55 lbs or less.
+Commercial use is any operation in furtherance of a business, whether or not money is transferred, such as photography, agriculture, pipeline inspection, etc.

 Current Rules for Commercial Users